FredHutch/sas7bdat-specification/sas7bdat.rst

 TIME      Number of seconds since midnight                      as.POSIXct DATETIME  Number of seconds since midnight on January 1, 1960   as.POSIXct
 ========  ===================================================   ============

+The time zone is *not* stored within a SAS7BAT.

 There are many additional format strings for numeric and character fields.